 “Are the costs worth the results you’ve gotten?”

-It is common for clients to say the short-term strategies have cost them lots of money and they have lost time and contact with the things that are important to them in their life such as work, family, friends, and recreation.
+It is common for clients to say that the short-term strategies have cost them lots of money, as well as contact with the things that are most important to them, such as work, family, friends, and recreation.

-As the patient steps back and looks at these strategies through a new lens your aim is to cultivate a self-compassionate reflection on how clinging to the control agenda has created more suffering in the long term.
-Again, you want to validate your patient’s efforts: suggest that most of what they tried makes perfect sense, they’ve worked very hard, they are not lazy, and they’ve done what is only natural and what every human would do.
-Also help them notice that although some of these things may have worked temporarily, they ultimately did not provide consistent or long-term relief, and most have led them away from the things they enjoy, cherish and value in life.
+As the patient steps back and looks at these strategies through a new lens, your aim is to cultivate a self-compassionate reflection on how clinging to the control agenda has created more suffering in the long term.
+Again, you want to validate your patient’s efforts.
+Suggest that most of what they tried makes perfect sense; they’ve worked very hard, they are not lazy, and they’ve done what is only natural and what most people would do.
+Also help them notice that, although some of these things may have worked temporarily, these tactics ultimately did not provide consistent or long-term relief, and instead have led them away from the things they enjoy, cherish and value in life.
 It is normal for the client to experience sadness, fear, anger or frustration.
-A good way to buffer this and help the patient cope is by asking them “What would you say to someone you love, if they had been caught in the same trap for so long, and they were feeling what you are feeling right now?”Validate your patient’s efforts: they’ve worked very hard, they are not lazy, and they’ve done what is only natural and what every human would do.
+A good way to buffer this and to help the patient cope is by asking them “What would you say to someone you love, if they had been caught in the same trap for so long, and they were feeling what you are feeling right now?”Validate your patient’s efforts: they’ve worked very hard, they are not lazy, and they’ve done what is only natural and what every human would do.
 Click To Tweet

 5- Are You Open To Trying Something Different?

-After helping your client realize there is little or no benefit in pursuing the same pain avoidance strategies, there is an opportunity to turn your hopelessness into creative ground.
-You might say… “You have tried many times and for so long to push away and to control your pain, and the results are less than ideal; are you open to trying something different, that might work better, in terms of building a better life?”
+After helping your client realize there is little or no benefit in pursuing the same pain avoidance strategies, indicate that there is an opportunity to turn hopelessness into creative ground.
+You might say… “You have tried many times, and for so long, to resist and control your pain, yet the results are less than ideal; are you open to trying something different, that might work better, in terms of building a better life?”

 If the answer is yes, you may begin to work on simple, non-confronting willingness exercises based on the various core processes of the ACT model that include cognitive defusion, mindfulness and clarifying values.